ead3471/foodgram-project-react/README.md

 - Enjoy!

-### In addition, the project has a built-in githab action, which, if properly configured, automatically deplyed images to the specified server:
+### In addition, the project has a built-in githab action, which, if properly configured, automatically deploys images to the specified server on push actions:
 1. Setup secret keys:
 -  DB_ENGINE